-Fig. 1: Layout and base state profiles
+Fig. 1: Layout and base state profiles.
+Velocity undergoes a jump at the interface of zone II and III

 Wind forcing is assumed invariant over the time-scales of the rest of the processes.
 Fluid is assumed to be incompressible, 2D and inviscid.
-To model the process we use Euler momentum equations along with the incompressible continuity equation and material conservation of density.
+To model the process we use Euler momentum equations along with continuity equation and material conservation of density.
 We are ignoring transverse flow in the narrow and long lake, implying that the flow is 2D.
 Considering a flow in the x-z plane we have